kurodohenroonsen/OpenBatra---Google---The-Gemma-3n-Impact-Challenge/readme.md

 | :---: | :---: | :---: |
 | <img src="assets/vision-problem-1.png" alt="generate image: a tourist looking confused at a description of a local service written in a foreign language.
 The style is 'Blue-Glow Infographic': futuristic, clean, professional and clear. --ar 1:1"> | <img src="assets/vision-problem-2.png" alt="generate image: a botanist in a lush jungle, trying to identify a rare flower with a mobile device that shows a 'no signal' icon.
 The style is 'Blue-Glow Infographic': futuristic, clean, professional and clear. --ar 1:1"> | <img src="assets/vision-problem-3.png" alt="generate image: a person looking overwhelmed by a dense legal document or contract, highlighting the complexity of text.
 The style is 'Blue-Glow Infographic': futuristic, clean, professional and clear. --ar 1:1"> |

 **Notre Solution :** Une "escouade agentique" universelle qui vit dans votre navigateur.
-Prenez une photo de *n'importe quel élément identifiable*, dialoguez avec l'IA, et obtenez instantanément sa fiche d'identité numérique, structurée, multilingue et partageable.
+Prenez une photo de *n'importe quel élément identifiable* et, **grâce à un dialogue vivant avec notre escouade d'IA, construisez sa fiche d'identité numérique**, structurée, multilingue et partageable.

 ---